 Be Careful in Gusty Conditions

 When the wind is blowing, be extra careful running next to busy roads.
-Unlike mufflers on cars, it is impossible to muffle the sound of wind.
+Unlike mufflers on cars, it is impossible to muffle the sound of the wind.
 So when you hear a car approaching from behind, stop on the shoulder of the road and get out of the way.
-If there is no shoulder or a slightly raised paved path, get behind a large vehicle or a truck.
-At least that way, if the driver is inattentive enough to miss you, they are less likely to run you over entirely.
+Be cautious of falling branches or other debris too.

 Run an Out and Back

 A great trick for training for a race and general running is to run an out and back route.
 At least that’s what I do.
 I’ll run my normal route back and forth, but I’ll do it on the opposite side of the road, so I’m running with the wind.

 Start running against the wind.
 Then, when you reach your turnaround point, it will make the return leg significantly easier if you are with the wind.

 Finally, if you’re tired or aren’t feeling like a run in bad weather, it’s okay to hit the gym and run on a treadmill instead.
 Or you could always take the day off.
 Whatever is going to work best for you.

 Some of these running tips may seem simple, but just by following them, you will notice a big difference in your performance.